 Participants may be screened for more than one trial; however, The DCP-001 informed consent document only needs to be signed once.

 The questionnaire may be accessed under the link for Consent Form 2 above.

 The patient script and talking points may be accessed under the link for Consent Form 3 above.

 - All patients (pediatric and adults) screened for selected NCORP trials supported by the Division of Cancer Prevention (DCP) and treatment trials supported by CTEP within the NCTN.
-Only NCORP sites will participate in DCP-001.These trials include symptom and toxicity management, prevention, screening, post-treatment surveillance, comparative effectiveness and late phase treatment trials.
+Only NCORP sites will participate in DCP-001.These trials include symptom and toxicity management, prevention, screening, post-treatment surveillance, comparative effectiveness, late phase treatment trials and select phase II treatment trials.
 Cancer care delivery clinical trials will be included if the primary aim focuses on a patient intervention.
 A screened patient will be defined as one meeting the following minimum eligibility criteria per the protocol being screened for:

 - Age range specified in the protocol for which the patient is being screened